 Charlie Sheen Checks Into Rehab; 'Two And A Half' Men Goes On Hiatus

-Troubled star Charlie Sheen has checked into a rehabilitation centre, just a day after he was treated in hospital for a hernia.
+Troubled star Charlie Sheen has checked into a rehabilitation center, just a day after he was treated in hospital for a hernia.

 The "Two and a Half Men" actor was admitted to Los Angeles' Cedars-Sinai Hospital on Thursday after complaining about abdominal pain, caused by a hiatal hernia.